-Looking for organic ways to care for your lawn?
-Follow this tip for a healthier lawn and control Japanese beetles and grubs at the same time.
+Looking for more organic ways to care for your lawn?
+Wait until you see this garden hack that grows a greener, healthier lawn AND controls Japanese beetles and grubs at the same time.

 Japanese beetle and grub damage are a major problem for many homeowners.